3 Reasons to Give Thanks in Hard Seasons

 So, whether you separate your holidays or choose to celebrate Thanksgiving and Christmas all rolled into one, I pray that you experience the love, peace, and hope of Jesus this season.

-Maybe letting go of the frills of the holidays this year will bring us back to the thrill of hope, that yes, a weary world still has reason to rejoice.
+Maybe letting go of the frills of the holidays will bring us back to the thrill of hope, that yes, a weary world still has reason to rejoice.

 If you are struggling to focus on the truth of God’s Word right now, click here to get your FREE download, 5 Ways to Focus during Bible Study.